docker/docs/get-started/02_our_app.md

 ## Build the app's container image

 To build the [container image](../get-started/overview.md/#docker-objects){:target="_blank" rel="noopener" class="_"}, you'll need to use a `Dockerfile`.
-A Dockerfile is simply a text-based file with no file extension that contains a script of instructions that Docker uses to create a container image.
+A Dockerfile is simply a text-based file with no file extension that contains a script of instructions.
+Docker uses this script to build a container image.

 1. In the `app` directory, the same location as the `package.json` file, create a file named `Dockerfile`.
 You can use the following commands below to create a Dockerfile based on your operating system.